MEV Capture Through Time-Advantaged Arbitrage: Model Description

 At the end of the time period (i.e., $t=T$), seizing any remaining arbitrage opportunity is clearly optimal, as the arbitrageur’s time advantage ceases beyond this point.
 Therefore, we have

-We also assume that taking any potential arbitrage opportunity at the end of the delay time $T_w$ is optimal.
-When doing so, the arbitrageur instantly makes $profit(p)$ and resets their advantage window $t_w=0$.
-Furthermore, the price difference is moved to $pArb(p)$, which means that the expected later profits between time $t$ and $T$ are given by $opt(pArb(p),0,t)$.
-However, the later profits are measured relative to the pool value after the arbitrage.
-So, this term needs to be multiplied by the relative change in the pool values.
-Altogether, this means that:
+Furthermore, we assume that it is always optimal for the arbitrageur to exploit any available arbitrage opportunity at the end of the delay time $T_w$ (since the opportunity will otherwise be taken by other arbitrageurs).
+When doing so, the arbitrageur instantly makes a profit of $profit(p)$ and resets their advantage window $t_w=0$ (since the other arbitrageurs need to react to the change of the AMM price).
+Additionally, the arbitrageur expects further future profits between time $t$ and $T$.
+Since, the arbitrage trade has moved the relative price difference to $pArb(p)$, the expected future profits are given by $opt(pArb(p),0,t)$.
+However, the future profits are measured relative to the pool value after the arbitrage.
+So, this term needs to be multiplied by the relative change in the pool value $poolVal(p)$.
+Combining immediate profits and scaled future profits, the total expected profit is:

-For any other point in time, that is, when $t_w\neq T_w$ and $t\neq T$, the arbitrageur will choose between making an arbitrage trade at $t$ or waiting until the next time step $t+\Delta$.
-Their optimal decision will be the one that, in expectation, promises more future profit.
+For any other point in time, that is, when $t_w\neq T_w$ and $t\neq T$, the arbitrageur must decide between two actions: \begin{enumerate} \item Execute an arbitrage trade immediately at time $t$. \item Wait until the next time step $t + \Delta$. \end{enumerate} The arbitrageur will chose the action which yields the higher expected future profits.

-In the case of waiting, the expected future profit corresponds to the expected future profit of the next time step, assuming no change in the \gls{AMM} pool price (since no arbitrage trade is being made).
-If we define $p_\Delta$ as the random variable that describes the relative price change over the time step $\Delta$, then the expected profit of waiting is given by
+If the arbitrageur chooses to wait, the expected future profit depends on the expected relative price difference at the next time step.
+Let $p_\Delta$ be the random variable describing the relative price change over the time interval $\Delta$.
+The expected profit of waiting is then calculated as the profit from the optimal strategy at the next step, given the updated price $p \cdot p_\Delta$ and the updated times $t_w + \Delta$ and $t + \Delta$:

-Note that the expectation is taken over the random variable $p_\Delta$.
+Here, the expectation is taken over the random variable $p_\Delta$.

 On the other hand, the expected profit obtained by arbitraging is given by the same formula as in the previously considered case of arbitraging at the end of the time window.
 Concretely, it is given by